IoanaTanase/RAI/AI Risks.md

   **Prompt injection attacks**: Malicious inputs that can manipulate AI to produce harmful or misleading outputs.

-  **Ungrounded outputs and errors (hallucinations)**: Incorrect or nonsensical information, leading to confusion.
+  **Ungrounded content (hallucinations)**: Incorrect or nonsensical information, leading to confusion.

   **IP infringement**: Content that violates intellectual property laws.